msranjana/msranjana/README.md

 </p>

 <!-- About Paragraph -->
-<h3 align="left">I’m a pre-final year CSE student curious about learning and experiencing new things.</h3>
+<h3 align="left">I’m a final year CSE student curious about learning and experiencing new things.</h3>

 <!-- GitHub Stats -->
 <p align="left">